dotnet/dotnet-docker/samples/dotnetapp/push-image-to-dockerhub.md

 ## Pull the Image from Another Device

-You can pull the image from another device.
-You will need to `docker login` if you are using a private  Docker Hub repo using the same login instructions provided above.
+You can now pull the image from another device.
+You need to `docker login` if you are using a private Docker Hub repo using the same login instructions used previously.

-You need to update the path locations, registry, and user names to the ones you are using.
+Update the path locations, registry, and user names to the ones you are using.

 Now pull and run the image: